 GLAD can help you find an attorney in New England through our Lawyer Referral Service (LRS).
 We want to make sure you don’t have to face the challenges of the legal system alone.

-LRS lawyers are knowledgeable and experienced, and they are sensitive to the needs of gay men, lesbians, bisexuals, transgender people, and people with HIV.
+LRS lawyers are knowledgeable and experienced, and they are sensitive to the needs of LGBTQ+ people and people with HIV.

 About GLAD’s Lawyer Referral Service